AI Buyer Insights:

 Linked Open Vocabularies (LOV) Spain is a Education organization based in Spain, with around 10 employees and annual revenues of $1.0 million.

-Linked Open Vocabularies (LOV) Spain operates a diverse technology stack with applications such as Apache Jena, GoDaddy SSL and Liferay Digital Experience Platform (DXP), covering areas like AI Frameworks and Libraries, Secure Sockets Layer (SSL) and Web Content Management.
+Linked Open Vocabularies (LOV) Spain operates a diverse technology stack with applications such as Apache Jena, Liferay Digital Experience Platform (DXP) and GoDaddy SSL, covering areas like AI Frameworks and Libraries, Web Content Management and Secure Sockets Layer (SSL).

-Linked Open Vocabularies (LOV) Spain has invested in cloud applications and AI-driven platforms to optimize efficiency and growth, collaborating with vendors such as Apache Software, GoDaddy and Liferay.
+Linked Open Vocabularies (LOV) Spain has invested in cloud applications and AI-driven platforms to optimize efficiency and growth, collaborating with vendors such as Apache Software, Liferay and GoDaddy.

-Linked Open Vocabularies (LOV) Spain recently adopted applications including Apache Jena in 2014, GoDaddy SSL in 2013 and Liferay Digital Experience Platform (DXP) in 2013, highlighting its ongoing modernization strategy.
+Linked Open Vocabularies (LOV) Spain recently adopted applications including Apache Jena in 2014, Liferay Digital Experience Platform (DXP) in 2013 and GoDaddy SSL in 2013, highlighting its ongoing modernization strategy.

 APPS RUN THE WORLD maintains an up-to-date database of Linked Open Vocabularies (LOV) Spain’s key decision makers and IT executives, available to Premium subscribers.